Jeanny (song): "The Spirit Never Dies (Jeanny Final)"

-Depending on the enumeration each version may be pointed out as the third part in the series of a total of five different songs related to the "Jeanny trilogy".
+TV movie

+The plot of "Jeanny Part 1" is the basis for the German-Austrian TV movie "Jeanny - Das 5.
+Mädchen" (Jeanny - The 5th girl), that was released on 30 January 2022 (the 65th birthday of Falco).
+The movie starred Manuel Rubey who in 2008 portrayed Falco in the biopic Falco: Damn, we're still alive!.

 Music video

 In "Part I", the Jeanny character is portrayed by 15-year-old Theresa Guggenberger, a student from the dance school associated with the Theater an der Wien.
 She was selected from those taking part in a formal job casting prior to the video shoot.
 Despite the public outcry, she never felt uneasy about her appearance and reprised the role in "Part II".
 The video for "Part I" contains a number of references to crime scenes both real and fictional.
 The "news break" portion refers obliquely to Jack Unterweger who was still in jail at the time.
 The "F" on Falco's trenchcoat in the video refers to the 1931 German film M by Fritz Lang in which a blind man marks the murderer with a chalk sign in the same way.
 The location in the underground canal is the same as in the 1949 film The Third Man.
 The main location in the video for "Part I" is the Opernpassage in Vienna.
 The main location in the video for "Part II" is the Gasometer in Vienna.